Is Cedar Good For Outdoor Use? All You Need To Know!

 Cedar has a strong odor that is harmful to bugs and insects but pleasing for humans.

-This will prevent bacteria and fungal growth inside cedar wood furniture and woodworks and stop wood from rotting.
+This will prevent fungal growth inside cedar wood furniture and woodwork and stop wood from rotting.

 Outdoor Application of Cedar